Left-on-Read/leftonread/README.md

 - 😂 reactions sent in group chats
 - 🔍 filter by a word, friend, or time range
 - 💯 sentiment analysis
-- 🎁 "Your Year in Text" experience (similiar to Spotify Wrapped)
+- 🎁 "Your Year in Text" experience a.k.a iMessage Wrapped

 ## Download Left on Read for Mac